Tonyac-create/ProApp_Front/README.md

+Hello, this is an app to find an enterprise or a student.
+I use Tailwind with Shadcn.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.